 MEHMAS (IRE) – b.2014 – Acclamation – Lucina, 4 wins inc July Stakes (Gr2), Richmond Stakes (Gr2), 2nd National Stakes (Gr1), Coventry Stakes (Gr2), National Stakes (L), 3rd Middle Park Stakes (Gr1).
 Sire in Ireland.
 First foals in 2018.

-This high-class grandson of Danehill Dancer (by Danehill) was Timeform-rated 113 at two and 118 at three, he was precocious and durable, a juvenile Group 2 scorer who finished third to Mecca's Angel in the Group 1 Nunthorpe Stakes at three and whose wins also includes Group 3 success at the Curragh.
+This high-class grandson of Danehill Dancer (by Danehill) was Timeform-rated 113 at two, 118 at three, and 111 at both four and five years of age.
+He was precocious and durable, a juvenile Group 2 scorer who finished third to Mecca's Angel in the Group 1 Nunthorpe Stakes at three and whose wins also includes Group 3 success at the Curragh.

-Mattmu, who begins his new career at Norton Grove Stud in Yorkshire, is out of the prolific sprinter Katie Boo (by Namix), his siblings include the multiple winning fillies Penny Garcia (by Indesatchel) and Rose Eclair (by Major Cadeaux), and his grandam is the stakes-placed juvenile Misty Peak (by Sri Pekan).
+Mattmu, who begins his new career at Bearstone Stud in Shropshire in 2018*, is out of the prolific sprinter Katie Boo (by Namix), his siblings include the multiple winning fillies Penny Garcia (by Indesatchel) and Rose Eclair (by Major Cadeaux), and his grandam is the stakes-placed juvenile Misty Peak (by Sri Pekan).

 That mare produced two blacktype earners, as did her own unraced dam Miss Declared (by Alleged), and the fourth dam of Mattmu is Greida (by Far North), a seven-times scorer in the USA who won twice at listed level and whose siblings include Helen Christine (by Northern Jove).